isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 <br>
 <br>
 </p>
-<p><strong>7.&nbsp; How many of your canteen stalls are Halal?
-Do your school cater to students who are on vegetarian diet?</strong>
+<p><strong>7.&nbsp; How many of your canteen stalls are halal-certified?
+Does your school cater to students who are on a vegetarian diet?</strong>
 <br>
 <br>
 </p>